mk-fg/scapy-nflog-capture/README.md

-Note that it's safe to add the above catch-all rules, as with no listeners (nothing queries nflog for these packets), they'll just be discarded regardless of these rules and won't be wasting ram, cpu or anything like that.
+Note that it's safe to add the above catch-all rules, as with no listeners (nothing queries nflog for these packets), they'll just be discarded regardless of these rules and won't be wasting much ram, cpu or anything like that.

 Userspace readers (like this module) can subscribe to receive these packets, setting how many bytes of these will be buffered in-kernel for later recv()